digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 to preserve necessary invariants.

 Signatories and observers are one expression that can be changed.
-Importantly, the new definition must not change the resulting list of signatories and observers for existing contracts.
+Importantly, SCU assumes that the new definition does not alter the computed values of the signatories, observers, and key for existing contracts.
+Otherwise, dynamic contract upgrades will fail at runtime.

 For example, add a new field of “outside observers” to the v2 IOU template, and add them to the observer definition.